 A Answers (2)

-Laura Fine, Ophthalmology, answeredThe vast majority of patients who have undergone cataract surgery have an artificial intraocular lens (IOL) implanted to replace the clouded lens that is removed during surgery.
+Laura Fine, MD, Ophthalmology, answeredThe vast majority of patients who have undergone cataract surgery have an artificial intraocular lens (IOL) implanted to replace the clouded lens that is removed during surgery.
 Rarely, patients may have conditions that dictate against using a replacement lens, or, also rarely, the implant may need to be removed if it dislocates or is displaced by injury.
 In such cases, the doctor will prescribe eyeglasses or contact lenses to correct postoperative vision.